wsvincent/djangox/README.md

 ## Acknowledgments

 This project is heavily inspired by [cookiecutter-django](https://github.com/pydanny/cookiecutter-django).
-If you're looking for an even more advanced framework that comes with deployment configurations, give it a look!The first 4 chapters are available for free online at [https://djangoforbeginners.com/](https://djangoforbeginners.com/).
+If you're looking for an even more advanced framework that comes with deployment configurations, give it a look!